niwatoribaka/yeast-counter/README.md

 #Yeast Counter

-Uses OpenCV & pylab in an attempt to plot the coverage of yeast within the testing region of the channel.
+A program (little suite, really) that attempts to plot the coverage of yeast within the testing region of the channel.

 Start the program using:
 ```